lervag/vimtex/DOCUMENTATION.md

 ## unite/sources

-This directory is used to combine VimTex with [denite](https://github.com/Shougo/denite.nvim) or [unite](https://github.com/Shougo/unite.vim).
+This directory is used to combine VimTeX with [denite](https://github.com/Shougo/denite.nvim) or [unite](https://github.com/Shougo/unite.vim).
 These extra-plugins are mainly used to list the TOC of your current document.
 Take a look into `:h vimtex-unite`, to get more information.